 So the clock may be steady, but how fast is it ticking?
 To determine this requires an independent way of dating the time of divergence of two genealogical lines.
 If you know that the node from which C, A, and B branched represents an ancestor whose fossils have been dated as, say, 30 million years old, and half the genetic difference between A and B (10) is one-half of that between them and this ancestor (20), then A and B diverged from each other 15 million years ago.

-But if all modern humans are descended from a population that lived in Africa just 200,000 years ago, then as they emigrated out of Africa and around the world, they must have replaced the various H. erectus populations that had preceded them some 1.5 million years before.
+But if all modern humans are descended from a population that lived in Africa just 200,000 years ago, then as they emigrated out of Africa and spread throughout Europe and Asia, they must have replaced the various H. erectus descendant populations that had preceded them some 1.8 million years before.

-A similar fate may have befallen the Neanderthals.
-These people appear in the fossil record shortly before the appearance of H. sapiens and coexisted with H. sapiens until disappearing some 30,000 years ago.
-There is gene evidence of hybridization between the two groups; if so, Neanderthals were a subspecies of H. sapiens.
+What about the Neanderthals?
+These people appear in the fossil record in Europe and Asia long before the appearance of modern H. sapiens and coexisted with H. sapiens until disappearing some 30–45 thousand years ago.
+As we saw above, there is now genetic evidence of hybridization between the two groups; if so, Neanderthals were a subspecies of H. sapiens.
 If not, they were a separate species.
 So before we can be certain of our origins, we need more data — fossils as well as molecules.